yulanhenlp/emnlp2020-website/src/pages/call-for-papers/demos.md

 Style files should meet the requirements of the EMNLP main conference.
 Submissions may consist of up to 6 pages, plus unlimited references.
 Submissions must conform to the [EMNLP 2020 official style guidelines](/call-for-papers) and they must be in PDF format.
 The submissions have to be original work (unpublished), as the publication in EMNLP will be archival.

+## Multiple Submission Policy

+We follow the [Multiple Submission Policy](/call-for-papers#multiple-submission-policy) of the CFP of the EMNLP 2020 main conference.
+The paper has to be written specifically for this conference and cannot be submitted elsewhere.
+The paper must also report on a substantial improvement (>30%), if the system that is being reported has been reported elsewhere already.

 ## Reviewing Policy

 Reviewing will be single-blind, so authors do not need to conceal their identity.
 The paper should include the authors’ names and affiliations.
 Self-references are also allowed.